Summertime is around the corner and I'm thinking peaches!

 This cake is Ina Garten's recipe, with the exception of Greek yogurt instead of sour cream and I added a little extra cinnamon.
 The Greek yogurt helps make the cake moist, healthy and adds protein.

-The peaches are sweet and juicy!
+The peaches are sweet and juicy and full of good health benefits!

 - Peaches are a very rich source of multivitamins and minerals.